Why and How it is important to manage the negative space in nature photography

 In general, the negative space can be identified by finding all the elements of the photo which are not active.
 For example, for a photograph of a deer, the negative space can be a wood or a meadow.
 For an underwater photo of a blenny, the negative space can be the sponge in which it lives.

-In wildlife photography, underwater photography or landscape photography, the negative space is often what we call the animal's environment.
+In wildlife photography, underwater photography or landscape photography, the negative space is often what I call the animal's environment.

 However, it is important to remember that the negative space does not in any way replace the foreground, if it is present, or the background.
 In some cases, it may be confused with these two photographic elements, but the foreground, the background, the points of interest, and the negative space are all always present.

-When a photographer composes a photograph, he chooses his perspective first, as we described in this article.
-Then he chooses the elements that will appear in the scene, as we described in this article.
-Finally, he chooses his framing, as we described in this article.
+When a photographer composes a photograph, he chooses his perspective first, as I described in this article.
+Then he chooses the elements that will appear in the scene, as I described in this article.
+Finally, he chooses his framing, as I described in this article.

 A photograph is composed of the background, the foreground, the points of interest and the negative space.
 These four elements will combine into a harmonious whole and convey the message that the photographer wants to send.
 Someone who looks at a photograph never decides whether or not he is interested in it by looking at the details.
 The viewer’s first reaction is based on the combination of all the elements.
 This is how the human brain works.
 Once the overall message is understood, the brain will go back to look at the details and use them to refine its understanding.

-For this reason, it is essential that the 4 elements that we have just mentioned be coherent and well-chosen.
+For this reason, it is essential that the 4 elements that I have just mentioned be coherent and well-chosen.